-Short half-life ERT therapies do not deliver sustained protein levels and patients continue to experience debilitating symptoms and disease progression
+- Short half-life ERT therapies do not deliver sustained protein levels and patients continue to experience debilitating symptoms and disease progression. - Ex vivo lentiviral gene therapy is more burdensome and invasive for the patient compared to AAV approaches.
+Manufacturing scale-up is also highly complex.

-Urgent need in the market
+Urgent need in the market1